 - i.
 Bank statements from January 2014 until the accounts were closed by ANZ showed 61 further deposits indicative of structuring being made after 31 January 2014. - ii.
 Despite the concerns raised by ANZ in January 2014, Barton did not direct any review take place of the actual activity of the bank accounts. - iii.
-Further particulars may be provided following discovery and the filing of expert evidence. - (b) took no or no adequate or timely steps to stop or deter patrons from making multiple in-branch cash deposits below the \$10,000 reporting threshold; - (c) took no or no adequate or timely steps to undertake a comprehensive review of the bank account statements of Riverbank or Southbank, or Crown's AML/CTF Program and processes, with such a review only being instigated by Crown in around September 2020;
+Prior to discovery and the filing of expert evidence, other than the matters particularised in (i) and (ii) above, the Plaintiff is not able to say whether Crown took no such steps or, alternatively, no adequate or timely steps to undertake a comprehensive examination of the ANZ bank accounts held by Riverbank to ascertain the extent to which those accounts may have been used to launder money and the respects in which any such steps taken were not adequate or timely. - iv.
+Further particulars may be provided following discovery and the filing of expert evidence. - (b) took no or no adequate or timely steps to stop or deter patrons from making multiple in-branch cash deposits below the \$10,000 reporting threshold;